 Mavericks edge Bulls 99-98 for 3rd straight win

-Chicago Bulls' Dwyane Wade goes up for a dunk over Dallas Mavericks' Devin Harris and Dorian Finney-Smith as teammate Bobby Portis watches during the first half of an NBA basketball game, Tuesday, Jan.
+Dallas Mavericks' Dirk Nowitzki shoots over Chicago Bulls' Michael Carter-Williams during the first half of an NBA basketball game, Tuesday, Jan.
 17, 2017, in Chicago.
-Chicago Bulls' Doug McDermott, center, is pressured by Dallas Mavericks' Devin Harris and J.J.
-Barea during the first half of an NBA basketball game Tuesday, Jan.
+Dallas Mavericks' Dirk Nowitzki shoots over Chicago Bulls' Michael Carter-Williams during the first half of an NBA basketball game, Tuesday, Jan.
 17, 2017, in Chicago.

 Add your comments below